-Heating and hot water Repair category: 2 Notes: The radiators are of an older style.
-A Gas Safe registered contractor can advise further.
-It is assumed that the heating and hot water systems have been survey report properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category: 2 Notes: The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+I am advised by the seller that the boiler was installed circa 2012 and this should be confirmed.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.